Dylan Carlson Player Props: Cardinals vs. Diamondbacks

 Dylan Carlson At The Plate

-- Carlson has had a base hit in four of 11 games this season, and multiple hits once.
+- In five of 12 games this season, Carlson has had at least one hit, including one game with multiple hits.

-- In 11 games played this season, he has not gone deep.
+- In 12 games played this season, he has not hit a long ball.

-- He has scored a run in four of 11 games so far this year.
+- He has scored in four games this year (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.